WordPress/gutenberg/packages/blocks/README.md

 _Returns_

--   `?string`: Blog name.
+-   `?string`: Block name.

 <a name="getGroupingBlockName" href="#getGroupingBlockName">#</a> **getGroupingBlockName**

-Retrieves name of block used for handling grouping interactions
+Retrieves name of block used for handling grouping interactions.

 _Returns_

--   `?string`: Blog name.
+-   `?string`: Block name.

 <a name="getPhrasingContentSchema" href="#getPhrasingContentSchema">#</a> **getPhrasingContentSchema**